Benyta/alx_html_css/html_advanced/README.md

-This tasks is about html and css it's fun
+This is an amateur advanced html and css task